nada-124/Simple-Counter-webApp/README.md

 # Technologies being used
-.
-HTML : for creating the structure of the App
+1. HTML : for creating the structure of the App
-.
-CSS: for styling the layout and appearnce of the App .JS: for the interactivity
+2. CSS: for styling the layout and appearnce of the App
+3. JS: for the interactivity